k-hench/elephant_seals/readme.md

 The structure of those `smk` is generally as follows:

-- a small commented header that holds the used launch commands for this step of the pipeline
+- a small commented header that holds the launch commands used for this step of the pipeline
 - one or several *target rules*, which don't produce output but gather all final files that this pipeline step is supposed to provide
-- an arbitrary long list of *worker rules*, which actually produce files and which are listed in the order of workflow as far as possible
+- an arbitrary long list of *worker rules*, which produce files and which are listed in the order of the actual workflow as far as possible

 Important *target rules* are for example: